kirbysayshi/kirbysayshi.github.com/_posts/2012-08-20-my-longest-regex-minivash.md

 	* `@( model.doIt ?
 'Yes, you should' : 'Nope!' )`
 	* `@( it.total + it.tax )`

-Noticeably left out is block support, which is Vash's most complex feature To fully implement it requires a full lexer/parser.
+Noticeably left out is block support, which is Vash's most complex feature.
+To fully implement it requires a full lexer/parser.
 This means NO:

 * `@for(i; i<0; i++){ <markup> }`
 * `@if(){ <markup> } else {}`
 * `@it.forEach(function(){ <markup> })`

+One more change in approach had to be made.
+Typically, JS templates are a big string concatenated together, and then compiled using the `Function` constructor, which is basically `eval`.
+For this experiment, I tried two alternatives:

+1. Parse the template at render time.
+Each time an expression or interpolation was discovered, create and cache a function that returns the value of that expression.
+This allows for very simple handling of both expressions and interpolations, with relatively minimal overhead after the first rendering of the template.
+The mini version uses this technique.
+2. Parse the template at render time.
+When an interpolation is encountered, parse the property expression, and manually "look it up" using a loop.
+This does not support explicit expressions, only interpolations.
+The micro version uses this technique.

 Given these requirements, and knowing that I wasn't going to be relying on a true lexer, I had to embark on a great journey...